stdlib-js/scaffold-pkg-pr-action/README.md

 # Scaffold Package

-> GitHub action for creating a pull request with scaffolded package contents based off a comment.
+> GitHub action for scaffolding a new `stdlib` package via GPT-3.

 ---

 ## Description

-This action creates a pull request with with a scaffolded package based off a comment.
+This repository contains a GitHub action for scaffolding a new `stdlib` package via GPT-3.

+There are currently two supported ways of using the action:

+### 1. Assigning a PR to the `stdlib-bot` account when a `README.md` file is present

+Assigning a pull request for a new package to the `stdlib-bot` user account.
+The action will then automatically scaffold a new package contents based off the `README.md` file of the pull request.
+The action will then commit the scaffolded package contents to the pull request branch and push the changes to the pull request.
+This assumes that the pull request branch contains a finished `README.md` file for the new package (readme-driven development).

+### 2. Add a scaffold comment to a RFC issue thread to scaffold a new package PR based on the RFC

+In a GitHub RFC issue, one may add a scaffolding comment.
+The comment should contain the JSDoc of all the exports of the package.
+The action will then automatically scaffold  package contents based off the comment, commit the scaffolded package contents to a new branch and open a pull request.
 The comment should be of the form:

 ````md
 ```yaml